Off-campus access to these resources is available to current Simpson students, faculty & staff. Check our Off-campus Access page for more information.

 EBSCOhost* Search multiple databases (together or separately) to access periodicals, newspapers and reference tools, including full-text and peer reviewed.
 Contains specialized databases for mass communication, health and education.

-Encyclopedia Britannica* More than 72,000 encyclopedia articles on all subjects.
+Encyclopaedia Britannica* More than 72,000 encyclopedia articles on all subjects.
 Includes maps, timelines and years in review.

-Films on Demand Master Academic Collection Includes videos from Films for the Humanities and Sciences, Cambridge Educational, Meridian Education, and Shopware.
+Films on Demand Master Academic Collection* Includes videos from Films for the Humanities and Sciences, Cambridge Educational, Meridian Education, and Shopware.
 Provides unlimited, instant access to programs in Humanities & Social Sciences, Business & Economics, Science & Mathematics, Health & Medicine and Archival Films & Newsreels.
 These videos can be used for classroom teaching, research, presentations and educational multimedia projects as well links from course management systems.
-Check out the Films on Demand subject guide for more information.
+Check out the Films on Demand research guide for more information.

 FirstSearch Multiple databases providing citations to articles on a variety of subjects.
 Databases include MEDLINE, ERIC, ArticleFirst, and GPO Monthly catalog.